Network era: Origins and technological limitations

 Early television evolved from the network organization of radio in the early 1940s.
 Three of the four networks that rose to dominance, NBC, CBS, and ABC, were corporations that were based in the business center of New York City; the fourth was the Mutual Broadcasting System, a cooperative of radio stations that, though its member stations entered television individually, never had a counterpart television network.
-These three networks were first established by radio and played a significant role in post war American identity.
-During the Golden Age, when television was itself still a niche audience, experimental programs were more common; as the medium matured, there was no incentive for these corporations to take further financial risk in creating shows that catered to niche audiences.
+These three networks were first established by radio and played a significant role in postwar American identity.
+During the Golden Age, when television itself was still a niche market, experimental programs were more common; as the medium matured, there was no incentive for these corporations to take further financial risk in creating shows that catered to niche audiences.
 The first (and, for several decades, only) network built exclusively for television was the DuMont Television Network, which ceased regular programming in 1955 and even during its heyday was a distant fourth in viewership.
 (DuMont has a corporate descendant in the modern Fox network, the formation of which was a key moment in the end of the network era.)

 Conventions that defined the network era such as the television set, antenna and 30-second advertisements were not established immediately.
 Film studios and independent television producers had only three possible places to sell their media, so they were forced to comply with the practices established by the networks.
 Early television, like early radio, had only one advertiser that usually sponsored a single program.
-Particularly after the quiz show scandals of the late 1950s had exposed the danger of such a business model, the networks eliminated that format and changed to multiple corporations purchasing commercials.
-In the 1950s the network era advertising style turned into a single sponsorship style (Situation in which a single corporation finances the costs that could have been earned if advertising were sold to sponsors.
-It also allows more cinematic television) with the corporations being more about selling a product rather than an image.
-With this change, the broadcast had more control over the network because they had a magazine style format for advertisers.
-The thirty second ads dominated during the network era.
-While initially the single sponsorship system worked, it soon became clear this advertising strategy (single sponsorship) could not afford to pay for the continuous production cost.
+However, after the quiz show scandals of the late 1950s had exposed the danger of such a business model, the networks eliminated that format and changed to multiple corporations purchasing commercials.
+In the 1950s, the network-era advertising style turned into a single-sponsorship style (a situation in which a single corporation finances the costs that could have been earned if advertising were sold to sponsors; it also allows more cinematic television) with corporations becoming more focused on selling a product rather than an image.
+With this change, the broadcasters had more control over the network because they had a magazine-style format for advertisers.
+Thirty-second advertisements dominated during the network era.
+While initially the single-sponsorship system worked, it soon became clear that this advertising strategy could not afford to pay for the continuous production cost.
 Scandals also became an issue with this system and this only further contributed to the development of a new advertising model called the "participation format."
-For all involved, except the viewers, the participation format proved to be a far more beneficial advertising format.
-Not only was this system more cost sufficient in the production of television, networks also began to have a broader blend of advertisers.
+For all involved (except the viewers), the participation format proved to be a far more beneficial advertising format.
+Not only was this system more cost-sufficient in the production of television, but networks also began to have a broader blend of advertisers.